masotime/json-url/README.md

 Generate a URL-friendly representations of some arbtirary JSON data in as small a space as possible.

-## Motivation

-Typically when you want to shorten a long URL with large amounts of data parameters, the approach is to generate a "short URL" where compression is achieved by using a third-party service which stores the true URL and redirects the user (e.g. bit.ly or goo.gl).

-However, if you want to:

-* share bookmarks with virtually unlimited combinations of state and/or
-* want to avoid the third-party dependency

-you would encode the data structure (typically JSON) in your URL, but this often results in very large URLs.

-This approach differs by removing that third-party dependency and encodes it using common compression algorithms such as LZW or LZMA.

-Note: It is arguable that a custom dictionary / domain specific encoding would ultimately provide better compression, but here we want to
-* avoid maintaining such a dictionary and/or
-* retain cross-application compatibility (otherwise you need a shared dictionary)

 ## Usage

 * Although not all algorithms are asynchronous, all functions return Promises to ensure compatibility.